OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 ## Check Octopus Server service account permissions

-If the Octopus Server is running as theÂ *Local System*account you can skip this section.
+If the Octopus Server is running as the *Local System*account you can skip this section.

-If the Octopus Server is running as a specific user, make sure that the user has "full control" permission to theÂ *Octopus Home* folder on the machine.
+If the Octopus Server is running as a specific user, make sure that the user has "full control" permission to the *Octopus Home* folder on the machine.
 This is usually `C:\Octopus` - apply permissions recursively.

 ## Check Octopus.Server.exe load time